Kyriosity/read-write/README+/software/QA/README.md

 > 🚧🖊️🚧 ...
 PEN in PROGRESS ... 🚧🖌️🚧

-Development is error-prone by itself.
+LEKOMYSL software development is error-prone by itself.
 The changes are as near as the fingers to the keyboard, and there's always a gap till delivery.

 Test automation is EASY.

 ## Natural born quality

-I could claim to have witnessed a pair of projects.
+Programmers with rich pro bio claim to have witnessed a pair of projects.

-The developer is the first tester

 What are the cases when the submitted code is a bug by itself?

 [Quality code](README+/code-quality.md)

+## Tests

+### Manual

+The developer is the first tester

-## Automated tests
+### Automated tests

 Tests are optional but highly recommended and a natural share of software development.
 Be it driven design or anti-bug coverage.